Skip to main content

 Hihira Weteoro#

-Hihira Weteoro is the name for the checks to understand how your child is progressing in phonics for te reo Māori.
+Hihira Weteoro is the name for the checks to understand how your child is progressing in phonics and word recognition in te reo Māori.

 Hihira Weteoro checks will be done after 20 weeks, 40 weeks and again at 55 weeks.

-The 20-week check, using the Auditory Phonological Assessment Tool (APAT), involves your child listening to sounds to determine if the words are the same or different.
+The 20-week check (Te Mōhiohio Oro) involves mokopuna listening to pairings of sounds to determine if the sounds are the same or different.

-The 40-week check focuses on your child’s ability to identify lowercase letters of the Māori alphabet by sound, name or giving a word that starts with the letter.
+The 40-week check (Te Mōhiohio Pūriki) involves mokopuna identifying lowercase letters of the Māori alphabet by sound, name or giving a word that starts with the letter.
 It also confirms the sounds, and their correct use of short and long vowel sounds and consonants.

-All kura will be required to carry out phonics checks in 2026.
-If your child started kura recently or will be starting during 2025, ask your child’s kaiako or the tumuaki if they are running phonics checks.
+This year kura are encouraged to carry out the phonics checks, but they may become a requirement for all kura in the future.
+If mokopuna started kura recently or will be starting during 2025, ask the kaiako or the tumuaki if they are running phonics checks.

 Finding out the results#

-Your child's kaiako or the tumuaki will also be best placed to let you know what you can expect in terms of a report on your child’s phonics check.
+The kaiako or the tumuaki will also be best placed to let you know what you can expect in terms of a report on your child’s Hihira Weteoro aromatawai tasks.

 We will automatically collect the results to build a picture of how well the education system is working for our beginning readers.